Severe Weather 101

 - How many tornadoes occur in the U.S. each year?

 - About 1,200 tornadoes hit the U.S. yearly.
 Since official tornado records only date back to 1950, we do not know the actual average number of tornadoes that occur each year.
-Plus, tornado spotting and reporting methods have changed a lot over the last several decades.
+Plus, tornado spotting and reporting methods have changed a lot over the last several decades, which means that we are observing more tornadoes that actually happen.

 - When are tornadoes most likely?

 - Tornado season usually refers to the time of year the U.S. sees the most tornadoes.
-The peak “tornado season” for the Southern Plains is during May into early June.
-On the Gulf coast, it is earlier during the spring.
-In the northern plains and upper Midwest, tornado season is in June or July.
+The peak “tornado season” for the southern Plains (e.g., Texas, Oklahoma, and Kansas) is from May into early June.
+On the Gulf coast, it is earlier in the spring.
+In the northern Plains and upper Midwest (North and South Dakota, Nebraska, Iowa, Minnesota), tornado season is in June or July.
 But, remember, tornadoes can happen at any time of year.
 Tornadoes can also happen at any time of day or night, but most tornadoes occur between 4–9 p.m.

 - What is the difference between a Tornado WATCH and a Tornado WARNING?

-- A Tornado WATCH is issued by the NOAA Storm Prediction Center meteorologists who watch the weather 24/7 across the entire U.S. for weather conditions that are favorable for tornadoes.
+- A Tornado WATCH is issued by the NOAA Storm Prediction Center meteorologists who watch the weather 24/7 across the entire U.S. for weather conditions that are favorable for tornadoes and severe weather.
 A watch can cover parts of a state or several states.
 Watch and prepare for severe weather and stay tuned to NOAA Weather Radio to know when warnings are issued.

 A Tornado WARNING is issued by your local NOAA National Weather Service Forecast Office meteorologists who watch the weather 24/7 over a designated area.
 This means a tornado has been reported by spotters or indicated by radar and there is a serious threat to life and property to those in the path of the tornado.
-ACT now to find safe shelter!
+A tornado warning indicates that you should ACT NOW to find safe shelter!
 A warning can cover parts of counties or several counties in the path of danger.

 Watch this Youtube video for a great explanation!